veekas/css-grid/notes.md

 - *implicit* grid:
   + dotted line in Firefox inspector
   + code **does not** explicitly give sizing info, but instead these grid elements are formed by default
+- percentages cause problems because of `grid-gap`, use `fr` instead
+- *`fr`*: fractional units, which represent all the space left after the items are laid out